 The AoAA is awarded regularly on 21 December: the “Day of the Air” or “Day of Air”, which AIRNERGY initiated last year in order to draw attention to the importance of our most valuable food.
 For the importance of air, or more precisely the breathing atmosphere, is hardly high enough for cellular life, since it is the source of all our existence from the first to the last breath.
 Without food, humans could survive for a few weeks, without water for a few days, but without the energy from the air for only a few minutes.
 Every day, people breathe about 12,000 liters of air in and out about 21,000 times, which is about 7.5 million breaths a year – far more than half a billion in their lives.
 We are often unaware of these enormous quantities.

 The fledgling “Art of Air” initiative plans to expand the award, which will be given to an individual, group, company or institution, to a total of 21 categories in the coming years.
 With the Art-of-Air-Award, she wants to pay tribute in the future to special merits in the fields of methods, optics, physics, sensor technology, philosophy, music, photography, sustainability, media, art, travel, aviation and sport, including, for example, aerial acrobatics or disciplines such as sports and gliders, around the topic of “breathing air”.
-With potential cooperation partnersas well as professional organisers, discussions will be held on the selection and awarding of prizes for the coming years.
+Talks are currently being held with potential cooperation partnersas well as professional organisers, discussions will be held on the selection and awarding of prizes for the coming years.
 It is planned that the “Art of Air” initiative will be the first international tender for all 21 AoAA categories from 2021.

-For more information, please visit art-of-air.com
+For more information, see art-of-air.de